pmndrs/xr/docs/API/pointer.PointerRayModel.md

 > **PointerRayModel**(`props`): `ReactNode`

-component for rendering a ray for a pointer
+Component for rendering a ray for a pointer

 ## Parameters